Your website speed is costing you customers (and you don't know it)

 - FID (First Input Delay): how long it takes to respond to the first click.
 Should be under 100ms.

-- CLS (Cumulative Layout Shift): how much content "jumps" while loading.
+- CLS (Cumulative Layout Shift): how much the layout "jumps" while loading.
 Should be under 0.1.

 What you can do today

-- Open PageSpeed Insights and analyze your website
+- Open PageSpeed Insights and analyse your site — just search "Google PageSpeed Insights"

-- Compress your images with tools like Squoosh
+- Compress your images with free tools like Squoosh or TinyPNG

-- Talk to your hosting provider about performance improvements
+- Talk to your hosting provider about whether they offer a CDN and what options exist